leonidk/venue_scores/README.md

 # venue_scores
+This is the source code and project history for the following publication

-Project code for "Venue Analytics: A Simple Alternative to Citation-Based Metrics"
+**Venue Analytics: A Simple Alternative to Citation-Based Metrics** by Leonid Keselman